pogyomo/submode.nvim/README.md

 These apis can be used on-the-fly: no need to call config like other plugin.

+## :warning: Warning

+This plugin is in development stage and breaking changes may occure to apis.
+We recommend you to pin version for prevent unexpected change.

 ## :clipboard: Requirements

 * Neovim >= 0.10.0